HongDuc7/3D-ObjectScanner/README.md

-# 🏺 High-Precision 3D Point Cloud Scanner
+# 🏺 High-Precision 3D Point Scanner

-An automated embedded system designed to digitize physical objects into **3D Point Cloud** data.
-This project leverages Infrared (IR) triangulation and synchronized motion control to generate high-fidelity spatial coordinates for 3D reconstruction in **MeshLab**.
+This project is an Automated 3D Scanner designed to bridge the gap between the physical and digital worlds.
+It transforms real-life objects—like a small plant or a clay model—into precise digital 3D models by capturing thousands of individual spatial points.

 > 🎓 **Course Project** – *Electronic Devices and Circuits (CE124)*
 >